Education & Childcare

 How Long Until You're Profitable?

-Most after-school program owners reach profitability within 3 to 9 months.
+Most after-school program owners reach profitability within 6 to 12 months, usually by the second semester.

 Typical Breakeven Timeline